This guest post is from Joe Denton, staff member at SCA Promotions.

 Attendance at sporting events is huge.
 Major League Baseball alone brings more than 70 million fans to games each year.

-Whether it’s the friends you brought to the event or the people sitting on your left or right –sporting events bring people together.
-Maybe it’s the common interest in (or hatred of) a team that starts the conversation, or simply enjoying a nice beer with a stranger.
-Whatever the reason, talk to any event-goer and you’re bound to hear a story or two about mid-game encounters with some interesting folks.
+Whether it’s the friends you brought along or the people seated next to you, sporting events bring people together.
+Maybe it’s the common interest in (or hatred of) a team that starts the conversation — or the simple joy of having a beer with a stranger.
+Whatever the reason, talk to any sports fan and you’re bound to hear a story or two about mid-game encounters with interesting folks.

 Who doesn’t enjoy a good halftime show?
-Sure, some acts are better than others, but they can also be quite entertaining.
-A good halftime show engages the crowd and keeps them happy while the teams are resting up and preparing second half strategy.
+Sure, some acts are better than others, but they can be quite entertaining.
+A good halftime show engages the crowd and keeps them happy while the teams are resting up and preparing their second-half strategy.

-Conversation Starter: What’s the best halftime show you’ve seen?
+Think about it: What’s the best halftime show you’ve seen?
 What made it so great?
-Channeling that type of entertainment and flash can be beneficial in providing that special memory for people at your event – the thing they’ll be talking about afterward.
+Channeling that type of entertainment and flash can help you create those special memories for your attendees; it may even be the thing they’ll be talking about for years to come.